Main themes are:

 - We also contributed to developing the original and the extension proposal.

-Because we thought that this could be really useful to the partners, we also volunteered to design and co–edit a practical overwiev about several participatory methods: Inman, A., Bendall, B., Borowski-Maaser, I. (2017).
+Because we are convinced that this can be really useful to the partners, we also volunteered to design and co-edit a practical overwiev about several participatory methods: Inman, A., Bendall, B., Borowski-Maaser, I. (2017).
 Stakeholder Involvement Strategies.
 A guide for Topsoil Pilots.

 TOPSOIL is an Interreg project fundy by the North Sea Programm of the European Regional Development Fund of the European Union.